akeebismail/bunnyusers/tasks/readme.md

 MONGO_URL
 AMQ
 ```
-Run the following commands in the project directory to install the api
+Run the following commands in the users directory to install the api

 `$ npm install`